The Anti Money Laundering Council in the Philippines: An Overview

 The Anti-Money Laundering Council of the Philippines (AMLC) is a government agency established to combat money laundering and other financial crimes in the country.
 It was created to implement the provisions of the Anti-Money Laundering Act of 2001, which aims to prevent the use of the Philippine financial system for money laundering purposes.

-The AMLC is composed of three key government institutions: the Bangko Sentral ng Pilipinas (BSP), the Securities and Exchange Commission (SEC), and the Insurance Commission (IC).
+The AMLC is composed of three key government institutions as members: the Bangko Sentral ng Pilipinas (BSP), the Securities and Exchange Commission (SEC), and the Insurance Commission (IC).
 These institutions work together to formulate policies, guidelines, and regulations to effectively address money laundering issues in the Philippines.

 History of the AML Council of the Philippines